-Throughout the academic year, CCWT will host at UW-Madison a visiting scholar-practitioner active in the areas of career advising, labor market issues, and work-based learning in order to cultivate dialogue on these issues for students, staff and the broader community.
+Throughout the academic year, CCWT hosts visiting scholar-practitioner active in the areas of career advising, labor market issues, and work-based learning in order to cultivate dialogue on these issues for students, staff and the broader community.
 In scheduling speakers for the Seminar Series, the Center aims to bring renowned scholars and respected practitioners to their insights on research findings and policy developments that impact student employability and their career development.

 Examining the postsecondary education pathways and successes for former gang members: A qualitative analysis

 Dr. Adrian H. Huerta is an Assistant Professor of Education in the Rossier School of Education at the University of Southern California.
 His research focuses on boys and young men of color, college access and equity, and gang associated youth.

 This study draws from two-part qualitative interviews with former gang members who earned four-year and advanced degrees.
 Findings center on the precollege experiences, motivations to enroll in college, and processes of becoming a collegian.

 CCWT Reading Group Discussion

 The Center for Research on College Workforce Transitions conducts a book reading discussion group on topics related to education research and the philosophy of education for staff and graduate students at UW-Madison.
 For the Spring 2022 group, we will be reading a collection of essays and political-economic analysis by disability activist and journalist Marta Russell, titled Capitalism and disability (2019, Haymarket Books).
 Please click on the link below to register for the discussion, which is scheduled for April 29th, 1-2pm CST.